 For years, I have enjoyed a smoothie for breakfast six out of seven days a week.
 Why?
 Because they fuel me, fill me and taste great.
 My body is happy.
 I feel great if I start my day with a smoothie.
 While I drink raspberry smoothies almost every day (I am a raspberry freak), I have been on a new smoothie creation kick.
 Here is the first of new smoothie recipes to come – my new coconut mango smoothie.

 While I have used homemade almond milk for years, lately I have been making smoothies with coconut milk.
 Yes, I am on a coconut milk kick too.
 Not the boxed or refrigerated stuff with carrageenan, an unhealthy food additive, but organic, canned coconut milk thinned with water.

 Good quality organic, canned coconut milk waits ready in the pantry until needed.
-Choose a brand with a BPA-free can, like Native Forest.
+Choose a brand with a BPA-free can, like Native Forest or Natural Value.
 Although their can does not state BPA-free, I called the company.
 When in doubt, pick up the phone.